rebelwarrior/numenera/character_creation.md

 <br>
 For example: Do you want to play a character like Super Mario?
-Check out "Breaks down walls"
+Check out "Breaks down walls."

 > Type (1/6), Descriptor (1/47) and Focus (1/39) give 10,998 permutations.